m-attz/user-base/README.md

 ## Example usage from the testing file

 ```
+# Require the module file and JSON library
 require_relative '../lib/user_api.rb'
 require 'json'

+# Create a new user object with a cookie property
 user = User.new('Your cookie value')

+# Return the value from user.info() and store it
 req = user.info(000000001)

+# Parse the string value which returns a hash
 parsed = JSON.parse(req)

+# Conditional logic to determine if the given user is banned or not
 if parsed['isBanned'] == false
     puts sprintf('User: %s is not banned', parsed['name'])
 else